christopher5106/christopher5106.github.io/_posts/2018-10-20-course-two-build-deep-learning-networks.markdown

 #### MobileNet v1/v2

-There has been also recently some effort to adapt neural networks to less powerful architecture such as mobile devices, leading to the creation of a class of networks named MobileNet.
+There has been also recently some effort to adapt neural networks to less powerful architecture such as mobile devices, leading to the creation of a class of networks named MobileNet, with a new module optimized for mobility:

 <img src="{{ site.url }}/img/deeplearningcourse/DL56.png">